-Prohibits the initiation of a CDR during the period that a recipient is using a "ticket" to work.
+Prohibits the initiation of a CDR during the period that a recipient is "using a ticket" under the Ticket to Work program.

 Deeming of Income and Resources

 Deeming occurs when the income and resources of certain family members living in the same household with the SSI recipient are considered in determining the amount of the SSI payment.
 These family members are the ineligible spouse of an adult recipient and the ineligible parents of a child recipient under age 21.